 May the road rise to meet you,

 May the wind always be at your back.

 May the sun shine warm on your face,

 And until we meet again,

 May he hold you in the palm of his hand.

 By the power vested in me, by the nearly expired but definitely still valid ordination from the Universal Life Church, it is now my honor and delight to declare you husband and wife – you may seal your vows with a kiss!

-From reading this you can see how incredibly talented this young man is in writing his vows and bringing in the personality of the two vibrant souls into their ceremony.
+From reading this you can see how incredibly talented this young man is in writing his vows.
+Bringing in the personality of the two vibrant souls into their ceremony.
 I can only hope that if one day I ever get married that I can have Yoni at my wedding as well.

 After the ceremony we all started to learn dances from all over the world.
 Everyone got involved in the Irish Jigs and learning some traditional Indian dances.
 When we started to get a little too loud for the hostel it was time to head over to the opening of the new restaurant.
 For some reason everyone looked to me as the leader and trusted me to guide a group of 30 people!
 Naturally I got lost and ended up attempting to get through a kitchen door before we found the right way to get there.

 We got there at about 8pm and the party was absolutely insane.
-As the groom had me drinking with him for the past 8 hours and keeping up with him, by this point I was past drunk and have barely any recollection of the party other than it was completely manic.
+The groom had me drinking with him for the past 8 hours and keeping up with him.
+By this point I was past drunk and have barely any recollection of the party other than it was completely manic.
 Since moving to India I have barely had a drink.
-Maybe 6 times in the last 6 months, so drinking that much really knocked me around but overall I had a brilliant time and got to take part in such a funny wedding.
-I doubt I will ever have the opportunity to become best man again, so it was an experience that I will truly cherish, along with the beautiful people that were involved.
+Maybe 6 times in the last 6 months, so drinking that much really knocked me around.
+But overall I had a brilliant time and got to take part in such a funny hostel wedding.
+I doubt I will ever have the opportunity to become best man again.
+So it was an experience that I will truly cherish, along with the beautiful people that were involved.